Jesse Winker Player Props: Brewers vs. Guardians

-Jesse Winker -- with an on-base percentage of .156 in his past 10 games, 152 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Cleveland Guardians, with Tanner Bibee on the mound, on June 24 at 4:10 PM ET.
+Jesse Winker -- with an on-base percentage of .156 in his past 10 games, 150 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Cleveland Guardians, with Aaron Civale on the mound, on June 25 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Guardians.
+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Jesse Winker Game Info & Props vs. the Guardians